This is the multi-page printable view of this section. Click here to print.

 1.2 - Benthos UMH

-Configure OPC-UA data sources to stream data to Kafka directly in the Management Console.
+Configure protocol converters to stream data to the Unified Namespace directly in the Management Console.

 Benthos is a stream processing tool that is designed to make common data engineering tasks such as transformations, integrations, and multiplexing easy to perform and manage.
 It uses declarative, unit-testable configuration, allowing users to easily adapt their data pipelines as requirements change.
 Benthos is able to connect to a wide range of sources and sinks, and can use different languages for processing and mapping data.